 Our Energy Business, which corresponds to the reporting segment of the same name, encompasses our standalone electric power generation activities.
 Our standalone electric power generation facilities are developed and operated separately and independently from our Pulp Business.
-This segment currently includes our 50MW and 41MW standalone biomass energy generation facilities in Huelva, Spain and our 20MW standalone biomass energy generation facilities in Huelva, Spain and our 20MW standalone biomass energy generation facility in Mérida, Spain.
-Following the discontinuation of pulp production at Huelva and with effect from January 1, 2015, we began reporting the contribution to results of our 41MW standalone biomass energy generation facility in Huelva within our Energy Business segment.
+This segment currently includes our 50MW and 41MW standalone biomass energy generation facilities in Huelva, Spain and our 20MW standalone biomass energy generation facility in Mérida, Spain.
+Following the discontinuation of pulp production at Huelva and with effect from January 1, 2015, we began reporting the contribution to results of our 41MW standalone biomass energy generation facility in Huelva within our Energy Busines segment.